life-itself/web3/README.md

 ### Twitter users

-Whilst these users may not solely discuss crypto or web3, they do discuss it regularly, and have consistently provided well-written criticism.
+Whilst these users may not solely discuss crypto or web3, they do discuss it regularly, and have consistently provided well-written critique.

 * https://twitter.com/web3isgreat
 * https://twitter.com/ncweaver